pcamus/weather_balloon_project/README.md

 The box was printed on an Anycubic i3 Mega with PLA filament.

-The board assembly is simply slid into the box and wedged with a piece of foam on top.
+The board assembly is simply slid into the box and wedged with a piece of foam on top.The start switch is located on the right of the side slot, the ON position is under the red and white dot.

+Overall dimensions are 71 x 31 x 49 mm, weight is 84g.

 ## Using the system.